PrivateVPN Review: Quick Expert Summary

-When my colleague connected to a server in Japan, he experienced more slowdown (46% on download speed) than when he was connected to the German server — websites took 5-6 seconds to load and he had minor buffering while watching content on Disney+.
+My colleague then connected to a server in Japan, and he experienced more slowdown (46% on download speed) than when he was connected to the German server — websites took 5-6 seconds to load and he had minor buffering while watching content on YouTube.

 PrivateVPN Servers & IP Addresses

 PrivateVPN has over 200 servers in 60+ countries.
 The server count is smaller than most top VPNs like ExpressVPN (3,000+ servers) and CyberGhost VPN (7,400+ servers).
 But I like how PrivateVPN has servers located in more countries than MullvadVPN (35+ countries) and TunnelBear (45+ countries), allowing you to easily find a nearby server for fast speed.

 One thing I really like is that PrivateVPN allows P2P traffic on all of its servers.
 Some VPNs limit you to torrenting on dedicated P2P servers, which sometimes makes it hard to find a nearby location (to get fast speeds).
 PrivateVPN also supports obfuscation on any server.

 I also like how PrivateVPN displays each server’s ping, which represents how long it takes for your device to communicate with the VPN server — this metric helps you connect to the fastest servers.
 What’s more, the provider rates the ping with a simple color code: green (good), yellow (average), and red (bad).
 In my tests, I always had the fastest speeds when using servers with low (green) ping.